SyncfusionExamples/How-to-change-checkbox-color-in-DataGridCheckBoxColumn-in-.NET-MAUI-DataGrid/README.md

-# How to change checkbox color in DataGridCheckBoxColumn in .NET MAUI DataGrid?
+# How to change checkbox color in DataGridCheckBoxColumn in .NET MAUI DataGrid?.

 This article demonstrates how to change checkbox color in DataGridCheckBoxColumn in [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).